 You don’t need to dedicate hours and hours to relaxation.
 An extra 30 minutes in bed on a Sunday morning might be all you need to feel refreshed.
 Alternatively, try waking 10 minutes earlier during the week, giving yourself time and space to meditate, practice yoga or engage in any activity that helps you unwind.

 Self-care is so much more than scented candles and bubble baths, but honestly, these things help too.
-Treat yourself to a couple’s massage, book a spa day with your bridesmaids or simply sit at home with a facemask on in front of the tele.
+Treat yourself to a couple’s massage, book a spa day with your bridesmaids or simply enjoy an evening at home with a facemask binge watching your latest favourite series on Netflix!